|

 bottom up

-to both a pulse oximeter and a cardiac monitor (assuming
+to both a pulse oximeter and a cardiac monitor (assuming you had

-either piece of equipment, and they're not cheap) would be
+either piece of equipment, and they're not cheap) would be of only

 limited additional value.